abeldekat/nvim_pde/README.md

 Change color-schemes:

 - on each startup, see [scripts], `vim_menu_owns`
-- telescope, [leader uu], loads all colors, does not show builtin color-schemes
+- mini.pick, `leader f o c`, loads all colors, does not show builtin color-schemes
-- change the palette of the current color-scheme using [leader h], aka "hue"
+- change the palette of the current color-scheme using [leader h]

 Script `vim_menu_owns` writes to `lua.ak.colors`.
 Ignoring changes to that file: